kriserickson/aging-coder/src/posts/older/2011-09-19-thoughts-on-windows-8-and-the-metro-ui.md

 ---
 layout: post
-title: "Thoughts on Windows 8, and the Metro UI"
+title: 'Thoughts on Windows 8, and the Metro UI'
-description: ""
+description: 'Microsoft criticizes the Metro UI approach, arguing a single interface and new API create development barriers.
+The piece questions app availability and the learning curve for Windows 8 and Windows RT developers.'
 category: Windows
-tags: [windows8,metro]
+tags:
+  - windows8
+  - metro
 ---